serverlessworkflow/sdk-typescript/README.md

 # Serverless Workflow Specification - Typescript SDK

-Provides the Java API/SPI for the [Serverless Workflow Specification](https://github.com/serverlessworkflow/specification)
+Provides the Typescript API/SPI for the [Serverless Workflow Specification](https://github.com/serverlessworkflow/specification)

 With the SDK you can: